adafruit/tinyuf2/README.md

 ## Build and Flash

 Following is generic compiling information.
-Each port may require extra set-up and slight different process e.g esp32s2 require setup IDF.
+Each port may require extra set-up and slight different process e.g esp32s2 require ESP-IDF.

 ### Clone